Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 Having some baked items on hand can be a great way to expand your meal (and dessert!) options.

 Bread freezes really well.
-Back when we were eating a lot of bread, I would always freeze homemade Simple Whole Wheat Sandwich Bread.
-Now, I keep a few storebought loaves in there for emergencies.
+Back when we were eating a lot of bread, I would always freeze homemade Homemade Honey Wheat Bread.
+I also keep a few storebought loaves in there for emergencies.

 Stashes of Fluffy Whole Wheat Pancakes, Whole Wheat Waffles, Whole Wheat Blueberry Muffins, and unbaked Whole Wheat Chocolate Chip Cookies can often be found in our freezer for quick breakfasts and treats.